notoookay/rag-ler/README.md

 Feel free to modify the settings in this script for custom test.

-Our [7B](https://huggingface.co/notoookay/ragler-llama2-7b) and [13B](https://huggingface.co/notoookay/ragler-llama2-13b) are available on HuggingFace in case you want to use directly.
+Our [7B](https://huggingface.co/notoookay/ragler-llama2-7b) and [13B](https://huggingface.co/notoookay/ragler-llama2-13b) models are available on HuggingFace in case you want to use directly.

 For quick start, you can use trained LM: